tilek/random/principles/general/communication/feedback.md

   Be careful about using negative analogies that may be too strong (e.g. "I felt like a slave").
 They can be remembered for many years and keep generating negativity.<br>
   <br>
   This format is partly inspired by the idea of "nonviolent communication".
 You can read more about it online.<br>

-- Avoid saying negative things about allies behind their back.
-  Instead write the feedback down.
-Organize in a thoughtful way.<br>